 IFEP plans to make its home in the pressroom of what will be titled “The Press Building” when its redevelopment is complete in 2022 or 2023.
-Constructed in 1927 for the Pittsburgh Press, the property also came to house the Pittsburgh Post-Gazette, which dates back to 1786 and was one of the original newspaper publishers of the U.S. Constitution and the Bill of Rights, in which the First Amendment enshrined the right of a free press and free expression.
+Constructed in 1927 for the Pittsburgh Press, the property also came to house the Pittsburgh Post-Gazette, which dates back to 1786 and was one of the original newspaper publishers of the U.S. Constitution and the Bill of Rights.
+The First Amendment to the Bill of Rights enshrined the right of a free press and free expression.

 Think of the entire Marketplace as a theater, a stage set, with new productions launching continually.
 People, organizations and institutions from the grassroots to the international level will be invited to install exhibits, put on performances, conduct educational activities or otherwise program spaces.